Welcome to today's edition of the Rush 24-7 podcast.

 That is her spin.

-Florida Republican David Jolly won the special election on Tuesday to fill a 13th district House seat left vacant by the death of uh Representative Bill Young, who was a Republican, by the way, but everybody assumed, because of demographics and all the other things, And just these wild assumptions everybody makes in the popularity of Obama that a Democrat was going to win the seat.
+Florida Republican David Jolly won the special election on Tuesday to fill a 13th District House seat left vacant by the death of Representative Bill Young, who was a Republican, by the way, but everybody assumed because of demographics and all the other things and just these wild assumptions everybody makes in the popularity of Obama that the Democrat was going to win the seat.

-The uh libertarian in the race did not stop John.
+The Libertarian in the race did not stop.

 Didn't happen.

-The um Republican candidate fell a million and a half dollars short of sync in fundraising.
+The Republican candidate fell a million and a half dollars short of sink in fundraising.

 That's big in a congressional race.